Phylogenetics-Brown-BIOL1425/siphonophore16s/readme.md

 Sphaeronectes has moderately strong bootstrap support (70).
 It is placed as a sister taxa to the Muggiaea/Sulculeolaria/Lensia/Abylopsis/Diphyes/Chelophyes clade.

 Bonus: What are the various placements of Clausophyid_sp (hint: you'll need to look in `RAxML_bootstrap.boot100`):
-In different trees, Clausophyid is usually sister to:
-Abylopsis_tetragona_60544957,Diphyes_dispar_60544930,Chelophyes_appendiculata_60544958,Lensia_conoidea_60544972,Sulculeolaria_quadrivalvis_60544942,Sulculeolaria_quadrivalvis_6054496,Muggiaea_atlantica_60544949,Sphaeronectes_gracilis_60544955, Chuniphyes_multidentata_60544947,Clausophyes_ovata_60544948
-But sometimes it is fewer to fewer taxa (e.g. Nectadamas_diomedeae_60544960,Nectopyramis_natans_60544961) or more (the first species listed plus Rosacea_flaccida_60544941 and Gymnopraia_lapislazula_60544971)
+In different trees, Clausophyid is usually sister to Abylopsis_tetragona_60544957,Diphyes_dispar_60544930,Chelophyes_appendiculata_60544958,Lensia_conoidea_60544972,Sulculeolaria_quadrivalvis_60544942,Sulculeolaria_quadrivalvis_6054496,Muggiaea_atlantica_60544949,Sphaeronectes_gracilis_60544955, Chuniphyes_multidentata_60544947,and Clausophyes_ovata_60544948, but sometimes it is sister to fewer taxa (e.g. Nectadamas_diomedeae_60544960,Nectopyramis_natans_60544961) or more (the first species listed plus Rosacea_flaccida_60544941 and Gymnopraia_lapislazula_60544971)